GEN Z’S JOURNEY IN HVAC: How Summer Work Shaped My Career View

 The End of The Road

 With summer’s end, college classes will be starting again for me.
-Being on the cusp of a degree, I’m looking forward getting back in the classroom.
+Being on the cusp of a degree, I’m looking forward to getting back in the classroom.
 However, it’s more bittersweet than I could have anticipated.
 If you had asked me if I wanted to go back to school at the start of my tenure as an Install Helper, I would have answered, “Yes!
 And make it soon as possible.”

 However, by the end of the summer, the decision was difficult.
 The pay was good and steady; the work was challenging but rewarding.
 I was gradually learning new skills and aspects of the trade.
 The option to begin a career was there, and that’s not an option many people in their early twenties have or are aware of.
 In fact, the next town over has a trade school specifically for HVAC.
-I decided upon finishing my college degree, but I know that a path of equal measure lay in the HVAC industry.
+I decided to finish my college degree, but I know that a path of equal measure lay in the HVAC industry.

 Lessons Learned

 One of the best things to grow out of my time in HVAC was the confidence and vigor in approaching other tasks in my life.
 Recently, a storm knocked down sizable chunks of a plum tree in my backyard.
 So, I grabbed a handsaw and made firewood, something I never would have done before.
 I learned how to check my own oil – an easy enough skill – but one that no one had taught me.
 Crawling under houses had removed any reservations about getting down and dirty when the time called for it.
-While I couldn’t consider myself a skilled laborer from just one summer in HVAC, I was no longer unskilled.
+While I wouldn’t consider myself a skilled laborer from just one summer in HVAC, I was no longer unskilled.
 My time in HVAC provided me with newfound drive and confidence.
 If I could sweat and bleed in the heat for a full day all summer, I could get through the few classes that remained to get my associate degree.

 Working as an Install Helper removed my preconceived notions about tradespeople.
 Society teaches us that we must go to college to be educated, to be worthwhile, and to be valued.
 That’s not the case.
-No doctor, physician, lawyer, nor accountant has the skill set to build the buildings and offices in which they work.
-There is an undeniable amount intelligence, training, and critical thinking that goes into the trades, and it’d be foolish to discredit that.
+No doctor, physician, lawyer, or accountant has the skill set to build the buildings and offices in which they work.
+There is an undeniable amount of intelligence, training, and critical thinking that goes into the trades, and it’d be foolish to discredit that.

 My summer in HVAC expanded my personal skill set and helped me to grow as a person.
 I am extremely grateful I had the opportunity to work as an Install Helper.
 Now, as I pass by new buildings going up in my town, I think of the manpower, labor, planning, and dedication that makes it all happen.
 Who knows where my path will ultimately lead, but I’ll always feel like I have a home in HVAC.